 With such a high educational profile, we would have reason to expect ethnic minority groups to make similarly impressive progress in the labour market positions.
 Unlikely their parents, they do not have language problems and their social capital is similar to that of white students.
 Yet, when we turn our gaze to employment and income situation, we are disappointed.
-The educational attainment by the ethnic minorities did not have returns as expected.
+The educational attainment by the ethnic minorities did not have the returns as expected.
 Every minority group were more likely to be unemployed, with the two black groups and Pakistanis being nearly twice as likely as whites to face unemployment, and that in spite of the higher educational qualifications.
 For those lucky enough to have a job, the chances of securing a ‘nice’ job (in professional-managerial salariat position) are not too bad, although they may still be regarded as being disadvantaged if educational attainment is taken into account.
 For instance, 50% of Black Africans and 25% of whites had degree-level education but the salariat occupancy of the former is only slightly higher than that of the latter (45% vs 35%).
-What is of even greater concern is the fact that, despite the higher levels of educational qualifications and of somewhat similar levels of occupational attainment (for those with a job), the weekly take-home income is much lower for all ethnic minorities than for whites, suggesting lower returns to education and labour market position.
-(We have made further analyses by sex, education and class, but no matter from which perspective we look, the pattern of ethnic differentials in incomes stays unchanged.)
+What is of even greater concern is the fact that, despite the higher levels of educational qualifications and of somewhat similar levels of occupational attainment (for those with a job), the two black groups and the two Muslim groups (Pakistani and Bangladeshi) have notably lower gross weekly earnings, and the ‘continuous weekly income’ for the cohort member and partner is much lower for all ethnic minorities than for whites, suggesting lower returns to education and labour market position and greater economic disadvantages for the ethnic minorities.

 (Table 8 about here)